MIT SMR Connections

 MIT SMR Connections is the custom content creation unit within MIT Sloan Management Review.

-In this Q&A, Michelle K. Lee, vice president of the Amazon Web Services (AWS) Machine Learning Solutions Lab, shares real-world examples of machine learning in action, describes four key implementation challenges, and offers other advice.
+In this Q&A with MIT SMR Connections, Michelle K. Lee, vice president of the Amazon Web Services (AWS) Machine Learning Solutions Lab, shares real-world examples of machine learning in action, describes four key implementation challenges, and offers other advice.

 This conversation has been condensed and edited for clarity, length, and editorial style.